mallochine/jarvis4/README.md

 We would like help with...
 ---------------------------
 - Updating our wiki: https://github.com/mallochine/jarvis2/wiki/jrc---Documentation
-- Getting JARVIS2 into the packagement systems of various Linux distributions, such as apt-get (ubuntu), pacman (archlinux), and more!
+- Getting JARVIS4 into the packagement systems of various Linux distributions, such as apt-get (ubuntu), pacman (archlinux), and more!
-- Any suggestions to make jarvis2 even simpler.
+- Any helpful suggestions!